The Irish Bomfords 1617 to the Present

 A memorial of an indenture of lease made the seventeenth day of October in the year of our Lord one thousand eight hundred and fifty four between

-John Limrick of Union Hall in the county of Cork esquire of the first part
+John Limrick of Union Hall in the county of Cork esquire

 Elizabeth Anne Townsend of Skibereen in the county of Cork widow